William Warren Baldwin: Reform politics

-When Robert Baldwin gave up his seat in the riding of 4th York to take a seat in Hastings, the Children of Peace began a movement to draft Dr. Baldwin to accept the reform nomination to replace him.
-Dr Baldwin, however, was reticent about accepting.
+When Robert Baldwin gave up his seat in the riding of 4th York to take a seat in Hastings, the Children of Peace began a movement to draft Baldwin to accept the reform nomination to replace him.
+Baldwin, however, was reticent about accepting.
 The violence of the Yonge Street Durham meeting had led to strenuous objections from his wife who was "quite terrified" at the thought of his re-entering politics.
 He ultimately accepted only when Robert quieted his mother's fears in early August.
 He quickly abandoned the plan when Robert suggested that Louis LaFontaine run in his stead.

 In late 1843, Sir Charles Metcalfe, the Governor General, appointed Baldwin to the Legislative Council of the United Canadas.
 It was an honour he enjoyed for only a few weeks.
 He died at Toronto January 8, 1844, aged 69.

 Charitable work

 Home District Savings Bank

 Banks in this period did not have savings accounts.
 In order to encourage the working poor of the city to save for periods of unemployment, the Lt.
 Governor pushed for the establishment of a Home District Savings Bank on June 5, 1830 "for the earnings of Journeymen Tradesmen, Mechanics, Servants, Labourers."
 Baldwin was one of the 7 directors.